AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-48044-applying-multiple-gift-cards-prevents-orders.md

 1. Create a customer with two addresses.
 1. Add two products to the cart.

     * Add the $10 product first, and then add the $100 product.
-The issue is not reproducible if the $100 product is added first.
+The issue cannot be reproduced if the $100 product is added first.

 1. Go to the shopping cart and add the two gift cards you created in the first step.
 1. Click on **[!UICONTROL Ship to Multiple Addresses]** on the cart page.